Bandhu-sthana * Sukha-daya

 Balance / marriage / contracts / agreements; alliances, equality, partnership

-Ruler of 4 located in 4th-from-4th extremely strong position for matters of legal advocacy and advising, particularly in matters of property ownership foundational schooling, customs and cultural roots, boundary defense, or policing.
+Ruler of 4 located in 4th-from-4th extremely strong position for matters of legal advocacy and advising, particularly in matters of property ownership foundational schooling, transportation, building patterns, customs and cultural roots, boundary defense, or policing.
 One is often a vigorous nationalist or promoter of ethnic customs.

 bandesha-4 in the sheltering, schooling, grounding, rhythmic, customary 4th-from-swakshetra = auspicious for matters of balance, agreement, partnership, schools, homes, real-estate contracts.